Nike-Inc/Elevate/README.md

 Elevate is a JSON parsing framework that leverages Swift to make parsing simple, reliable and composable.

+> Elevate has been **OFFICIALLY DEPRECATED** in favor of the `Codable` protocol provided by Apple in the `Foundation` framework.
+We will continue to support Elevate throughout the Xcode 9 lifespan.

 ## Features

 - [X] Validation of full JSON payload